 Figure 6.2 maps the inventory of potential future sites that have begun some preliminary planning since the last update to the PROS Plan.
 These sites include: 195th Street end at Echo Lake, Aldercrest Annex, Cedarbrook and Sunset School sites.
-All of which are owned by the Shoreline School District.
+Each site is owned by the Shoreline School District.
 The description for each of these sites will include the following information: